 - 150 g Lotus Biscoff spread

-Use a food processor to make fine crumbs out of the biscuits.
-You could also smash them in a bowl with a rolling pin
+- Use a food processor to make fine crumbs out of the biscuits.
+You could also smash them in a bowl or sandwich bag with a rolling pin

-Add the melted butter to the biscuit crumbs and mix well.
-Press the mixture into the lined tin and bake for 10 minutes
+- Add the melted butter to the biscuit crumbs and mix well.
+Press the mixture into the lined tin until it is compact and even, then bake for 10 minutes

 NB. this post is NOT sponsored by Lotus Biscoff - I just love their products!